zuccha/smw-code/uberasm/custom_status_bar/docs/markdown/how_to_use.md

 For more, check out `csb_asm/ram.asm`.

+This UberASM comes with an example block that toggles the status bar's visibility (in `GPS/toggle_status_bar.asm`).

 ## 4. Status bar tilemap color palette

 The colors used for tiles of the status bar are defined in `csb_asm/colors.asm`.